 Crucially, the McPherson Report said the Metropolitan Police were “institutionally racist” and further recommended the double jeopardy rule, where an individual could not be tried again on the same or similar charges after an acquittal or a conviction, be removed from law in murder cases.

-Disciplinary consequences for racist behaviour from police officers were to be implemented.
-Over 70 recommendations in total were included within the report forcing a series of reviews and implementation of new policies within the police as each recommendation was addressed.
+Disciplinary consequences for racist behavior from police officers were to be implemented.
+Over 70 recommendations in total were included in the report forcing a series of reviews and implementation of new policies within the police as each recommendation was addressed.